 - Water early morning: The best time to water is early morning.
 This allows the grass and soil surface to dry off throughout the day.
 Watering in the evening may promote fungal diseases, which are often related to excess moisture.

 - Avoid over watering: The amount of water your lawn needs depends on the type of grass/soil, sun exposure, and rainfall amount.
-A simple way to determine how much water the lawn is getting, place a few empty tuna cans on the lawn during a watering.
+A simple way to determine how much water the lawn is getting is to place a few empty tuna cans on the lawn during a watering and monitor them as you water.
 Adding organic matter to the soil (compost top dress) will increase the soils ability to hold water, requiring less irrigation over time.
 Check for puddles on the grass surface or excessive runoff on driveways or walkways.
 Timers can be helpful and are found at most home centers.

 Irrigation For New Lawns

-- Mulch cut (recycle clippings): Always try and leave grass clippings on the lawn, they will breakdown and provide a good source of nitrogen for the soil.
-There are a few exceptions when it may be necessary to bag the clippings: the first mow of the year, to remove winter debris.
-When the lawn is overgrown and the clippings could smother the lawn.
+- Mulch cut (recycle clippings): Always try and leave grass clippings on your organic lawn, they will breakdown and provide a good source of nitrogen for the soil.
+There are a few exceptions when it may be necessary to bag the clippings: the first mow of the year, to remove winter debris or when the lawn is overgrown and the clippings could smother the lawn.

 As always, feel free to contact us for assistance.